Scottee is a performance artist, provocateur, writer and campaigner. He’s…

 I went to dinner at the south London home of my friend, the very camp Betty Valentino.
 Unfortunately, her not-very-camp brother, Nobby and his football mates were also there to watch the match.
 I spent the whole excruciating event trying to look inconspicuous, not easy in full pirate drag!

-You lived through Punk and New Romantic and wound up in the rave madness of ‘90s ecstasy scene; when did you have most fun?
+Punk, New Romantic and ‘90s rave madness; when did you have most fun?

 The whole Blitz era was great fun.
 Being in London and getting to meet your heroes, like Bowie etc. It was also a very creative scene, with everyone involved in some sort of master plan for world fame.
 That created an exciting energy.